microchip-pic-avr-examples/pic18f57q43-dma-uart-to-pwm-part2/README.md

 ## Walkthrough

 ## Create New MPLAB X Project and Open MCC
-1. Same as before in part 1 -- LINK --
+1. Same as before in [part 1](https://github.com/microchip-pic-avr-examples/pic18f57q43-dma-adc-to-uart-part1), but restated here for clarity.
 2. Open the MPLAB X IDE
 3. Create new project by clicking the icon: ![](images/new_project_icon.png)
    1. Alternatively: file >> New Project